NEZNAMY/TAB/.github/wiki/placeholders.md

 Placeholders must be refreshed.
-All internal placeholders have a manually defined refresh interval, which I found the most optimal and cannot be changed.
+All internal placeholders have a manually defined refresh interval, which I found the most optimal.
+You can [override the refresh intervals](https://github.com/NEZNAMY/TAB/wiki/Optimizing-the-plugin#2---all-platforms-placeholder-refresh-intervals) if want to.
 Time is in milliseconds.
-It is used for placeholders which are in fact constants (such as %player%), or fire an event each time they change, which can be listened to (such as %world%) and value updated.
+`-1` is used for placeholders which are in fact constants (such as %player%), or fire an event each time they change, which can be listened to (such as %world%) and value updated.
 Refresh interval for conditions is set to be equal to the fastest refreshing placeholder used inside each condition.